cosmos/gravity-bridge/module/x/gravity/spec/01_definitions.md

 This is a type of node that submits updates to the Gravity contract on the counter chain and vice versa.
 It earns fees from the transactions in a batch.

-### Peggy Tx Pool
+### Gravity Tx Pool

 Is a transaction pool that exists in the chain store of Cosmos -> Ethereum transactions waiting to be placed into a transaction batch

 ### Transaction Batch

-A transaction batch is a set of Ethereum transactions to be sent from the Peggy Ethereum contract at the same time.
+A transaction batch is a set of Ethereum transactions to be sent from the Gravity Ethereum contract at the same time.
 This helps reduce the costs of submitting a batch.
 Batches have a maximum size (currently around 100 transactions) and are only involved in the Cosmos -> Ethereum flow

-### Peggy Batch Pool
+### Gravity Batch Pool

 Is a transaction pool like strucutre that exists in the chains to store, seperate from the `Pegg Tx pool` it stores transactions that have been placed in batches that are in the process of being signed or being submitted by the `Orchestrator Set`